zisismaras/pipeproc/README.md

 ```

 `commit()` will return the id(s) of the log(s) committed.
-Ids follow a format of `{timestamp}-{sequenceNumber}` where timestamp is the time the log was committed in miliseconds
+Ids follow a format of `{timestamp}-{sequenceNumber}` where timestamp is the time the log was committed in milliseconds
 and the sequence number is an auto-incrementing integer (starting from 0) indicating the log's position in its topic.
 The log's body can be an arbitrarily nested javascript object.